koendv/TarsosDSPKit/README.md

 Compilation
 -----------

-The source is a packaging of [TarsosDSP](https://github.com/JorenSix/TarsosDSP) with binaries for arm, arm64 and x86-64 from [FFmpeg-Audio-Android](https://github.com/koendv/FFmpeg-Audio-Android) and [RubberBandJNI](https://github.com/JorenSix/RubberBandJNI) with  binaries for arm, arm64 and x86-64 from (RubberBand-Android)[https://github.com/koendv/rubberband].
+The source is a packaging of [TarsosDSP](https://github.com/JorenSix/TarsosDSP) and [RubberBandJNI](https://github.com/JorenSix/RubberBandJNI) with binaries for arm, arm64 and x86-64 from [FFmpeg-Audio-Android](https://github.com/koendv/FFmpeg-Audio-Android) and [RubberBand-Android](https://github.com/koendv/rubberband).
 Applied patches are in the patches/ directory.

 Compiled with Android Studio 2.3.3.
 After compilation Android libraries are in app/build/outputs/aar/*.aar